Learning When to Advise Human Decision Makers: Additional Details on Learning the Advising Policy

 An additional important point that arises when a human decision maker is assisted by an (inevitably) imperfect AI system, is that the human is de-facto expected to monitor the algorithm, i.e., to identify when the algorithm is wrong so as to override its prediction \cite{ben2021}.
-However, there is a large body of empirical evidence showing that such monitoring is a challenging task for humans: recent studies demonstrate that people do poorly in judging the quality of algorithmic predictions and determining when to override those predictions, and that these judgments are often incorrect and biased \cite{benFAT,benCSCW,grgic2019,tschandl2020,kiani2020,yeomans2019,bansal2021,swol2005}, even when presented with clear interpretable models \cite{poursabzi2021}.
-This suggests to consider alternative designs of decision pipelines in which the monitoring task, which is less suitable for human decision makers, is transferred to the AI.
+However, there is a large body of empirical evidence showing that such monitoring is a challenging task for humans: recent studies demonstrate that people do poorly in judging the quality of algorithmic predictions and determining when to override those predictions, and that these judgments are often incorrect and biased \cite{benFAT,benCSCW,grgic2019,tschandl2020,yeomans2019,bansal2021,swol2005}.
+This suggests to consider alternative designs of decision pipelines in which the monitoring task is transferred to the AI.

 Moreover, even if the algorithm were perfect, it is not clear whether the constant advising approach used in prior work is the optimal way to interact with human decision makers and to inform them so as to improve their decisions.
 Specifically, it may be that providing the advice in every prediction will result in advice discounting or even disregard in the decision maker's judgment.
 Such behaviors have been demonstrated in other settings of users' interactions with technology \cite{kalsher2006,anderson2014}, and are related to the study of habituation \cite{rankin2009}, but have not been studied in behavioral literature on advice utilization.